Zendesk AI agent metrics to track automated resolutions in 2026

 Numbers are great, but they don't tell the whole story.
 BSAT is how Zendesk measures customer satisfaction with the AI agent specifically.

-Here’s a quick look at the costs from their pricing page:
+Here’s a look at the structure from their pricing page for 2026:

 Plan LevelIncluded Automated ResolutionsCommitted Pay-As-You-Go PriceOverage Price